bentormey/btormey/src/pages/posts/what-can-machine-learning-tell-you-about-your-weight.md

 ### What you did last week predicts your progress this week

 The moving average has many applications, in finance it's often used to generate trading signals for stocks.
-You can use it to forecast your weight and support decision making.
+You can use it to predict your weight and support decision making.

-Machine learning can be applied to improve the accuracy of your forecasts.
-Regression algorithms are foundational in machine learning, you use them to try and find a linear relationship between an independent variable (like time) and a dependent variable (like weight).
+Machine learning can be applied to improve the accuracy of your predictions.
+Regression algorithms are foundational in machine learning, you can use them to model a relationship between an independent variable (like time) and a dependent variable (like weight).

-Here is the output of a model I fitted to real weight data using ridge regression, the predictions from the model are in green and the actual values are in blue.
+Here is the output of a model I fitted to real weight data using ridge regression with the scikitlearn library in Python, the predictions from the model are in green and the actual values are in blue.

 ![](/images/model.png)